Charalambos Theopemptou

-Charalambos Theopemptou (born 26 November 1955) is a Cypriot politician, who was the leader of the Movement of Ecologists – Citizens' Cooperation from July 2020 until October 2023 and serves as a member of the Cypriot House of Representatives since 2016.
+Charalambos Theopemptou (born 26 November 1955) is a Cypriot politician, who was the leader of the Movement of Ecologists – Citizens' Cooperation from July 2020 until October 2023 and has served as a member of the Cypriot House of Representatives since 2016.

 Biography

 Theopemptou represents Nicosia in the House of Representatives.

 Personal life

 Theopemptou was born on 26 November 1955 to an ethnic Greek family.